sinri/Monochrome/README.md

 ## Why Monochrome

 One day I had a requirement to make up an app on iOS to display hymns without downloading.
-After I got the scaned pages of hymnal books, the app was built up quickly.
+After I got the scanned pages of hymnal books, the app was built up quickly.
 Yes, thanks God.

 Then what's the problem?
 The size of the images was too large.
-Download an app with more than 200MB form App Store is a nightmare in almost area of China Mainland.
+Download an app with more than 200 MB form App Store is a nightmare in almost area of China Mainland.
 It might be the only way to make the images take lower space.

 With the mercy of the Lord, the original images are simple with only white and black pixels.
-Of cause actually there are pixels in other gray scales, in eyes they are almost one unit.
+Of course actually there are pixels in other gray scales, in eyes they are almost one unit.
 To compress them, one side is to decrease the space cost for color, and the other side is to unit as much pixels with same color as one unit to record.

 ## Algorithm

 The algorithm, finally, was designed as following as Byte-Stream of configs and units.
-It is an specialized implementation of Run-Length-Encoding.
+It is a specialized implementation of Run-Length-Encoding.

 ### Byte-Stream